GregUzelac/react-training-02/README.md

 Me learning React.
 Ben is tutoring.
-Finished:
+Finished so far:
--Fake sign-in page with user/password
+* Fake sign-in page with user/password
--Mock home page with a few options for a make believe app.
+* Mock home page with a few options for an app I'd like to build.
   The app will track maintenance on factory machines.

 # Getting Started with Create React App